The Iron Code

 Martial Arts

-About ten years into actively doing Muay Thai I decided to take the next step.
-After getting a teacher's certificate from MTBD, the largest Muay Thai federation in Germany, I started giving classes at my home gym in Freiburg, Germany.
-Fun fact: Structuring a complex content in martial arts is not that different from software architecture in more than a few aspects:
+Around ten years into Muay Thai I took the next step and started coaching.
+After getting a teacher's certificate from MTBD (largest Muay Thai federation in Germany), I taught classes at my home gym in Freiburg.
+Fun fact: coaching fighting and building software are weirdly similar:

 My Mantra

-A wise Muay Thai coach of mine once told me a proverb which as been told in many variations.
-His was:
+A Muay Thai coach once told me a proverb that stuck for good:

 Talent is helpful but ultimately peripheral, perseverance is what prevails.